grace-hartley/exhibition-curator/README.md

 Art Institute of Chicago API: https://api.artic.edu/docs/

+Both APIs are free to use and do not require API keys.

 ## Running Project Locally

 In order to run this repository locally, follow these steps: